PecanProject/pecan/README.md

 Complete instructions on how to install PEcAn can be found in the [documentation here](https://pecanproject.github.io/pecan-documentation/develop/pecan-manual-setup.html).
 To get PEcAn up and running you can use one of three methods:
 1. Run a [Virtual Machine](https://pecanproject.github.io/pecan-documentation/develop/pecan-manual-setup.html#install-vm).
 This is recommended for students and new users, and provides a consistent, tested environment for each release.
 2. Use [Docker](https://pecanproject.github.io/pecan-documentation/develop/pecan-manual-setup.html#install-docker).
 This is recommended, especially for development and production deployment.
-3. Install all of the components individually on your own Linux or MacOS computer or server.
+3. Install all of the PEcAn R packages on your own Linux or MacOS computer or server.
 This can be done by [installing from r-universe](https://pecanproject.github.io/pecan-documentation/develop/r-universe.html):
 ``` r
 # Enable repository from pecanproject
 options(repos = c(